-Identity theft can easily be described as one of the world’s fastest growing crimes.
-This occurs when an individual obtains a victim’s personal information and uses that information for his or her benefit.
+Identity theft can easily be described as one of the world's fastest growing crimes.
+This occurs when an individual obtains a victim's personal information and uses that information for his or her benefit.
 New York defines identity theft broadly.
-Whether it is copying someone’s signature on a check to steal some money, having someone's credit card information scribbled on a piece of paper or a sophisticated scam encoding credit cards with stolen account numbers, identity theft comes in all forms and magnitudes.
+Whether it is copying someone's signature on a check to steal some money, having someone's credit card information scribbled on a piece of paper or a sophisticated scam forging or re-encoding credit cards with stolen account numbers, identity theft comes in all forms and magnitudes.

-Whether a skimmer is used to swipe information, an individual has counterfeit, stolen or fraudulently obtained credit cards, or someone is using forged business checks, or someone who is arrested for shoplifting has a credit card numbered scribbled on a piece of paper in their pocket, the identity theft defense lawyers at our New York firm know that it is important to understand at what point the crime of identity theft has been committed.
-To assume another’s identity, an individual must present himself as that other person, act as that other person or use personal identifying information.How is "Personal Information" Defined?
+Whether a skimmer is used to swipe information, an individual has counterfeit, stolen or fraudulently obtained credit cards, someone is using forged business checks, or someone who is arrested for shoplifting has a credit card numbered scribbled on a piece of paper in their pocket, the identity theft defense lawyers at our New York firm know that it is important to understand at what point the crime of identity theft has been committed.
+To assume another's identity, an individual must present himself as that other person, act as that other person or use personal identifying information.How is "Personal Information" Defined?

 The New York State legislature has further defined "personal information" as, among other things, one's name, social security number, debit card number and even merely the victim's mother's maiden name.
 Identity theft can range from an A misdemeanor punishable by up to one year jail to a D felony, which is punishable by up to seven years in state prison, depending on the value of the property stolen.
 You should consult an identity theft defense attorney in New York if you are facing this type of charge.Many ID Theft Arrests Occur in Retail and Department Stores